influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/httpTrigger.md

 withParameters(parameters)
 ```

-Parameters is the list of key-value extracted from event's payload that are applied to
+"Parameters is the list of key-value extracted from event's payload that are applied to\nthe HTTP trigger resource."
-the HTTP trigger resource.

 ### fn withParametersMixin